Parabrontopodus: Discoveries concerning Parabrontopodus

 There are 17 tracks of Parabrontopodus discovered in 2002.
-They are covered at least six layers, with a total thickness of one meter.
+They are covered by at least six layers, with a total thickness of one meter.
 In the summer of 2005, a smaller fossil was found, spread about 2 m on a trail.
 The individual traces have a length of 20 cm and a width of 13.5 cm.
-The animal probably was still in the first year of life.
+The animal was probably still in the first year of life.